How to clean your pontoon boat

 Boat seats and fabric coverings:

-Use CLR® Mold & Mildew Stain Remover—A safer and more effective cleaner than bleach, you can use it after every outing on your vinyl and fabric surfaces.
+Use CLR® Mold & Mildew Clear —A safer and more effective cleaner than bleach, you can use it after every outing on your vinyl and fabric surfaces.
 The foam sprayer was designed to give you a more direct application preventing splash back as well as mold spores from spreading in the air—just spray and wipe.

 Boat Deck Carpet:

-Use CLR® Stain Magnet—An all-purpose, multi-surface stain remover compromised of an eco-friendly formula removes tough water stains and spots.
-And when your done with your boat, you can use CLR Stain Magnet for your home.
+Use CLR® Stain-Free Carpet, Floor and Fabric—An all-purpose, multi-surface stain remover compromised of an eco-friendly formula removes tough water stains and spots.
+And when your done with your boat, you can use CLR Stain-Free Carpet, Floor and Fabric for your home.
 It’s great for painted walls, hardwood floors, baseboards, glass, metal, brick, concrete, marble, laminated countertops, and more.

 Pontoon Tubes and other Aluminum Parts: